 So you’ve finally bought yourself a turntable.
-You’re sitting at home with your headphones plugged in to your sound system but you already listened to that one record you bought recently, like ten times.
+You’re sitting at home with your headphones plugged in to your sound system, but you've already listened to the one (and only) record you bought like, ten times.
 It’s now that you quickly realize you’ve caught the record collecting bug, and before you know it you’re back at your local store or staying up late buying records on Discogs.

 Lucky for you we’ve spent a good amount of time digging around dusty record stores and put together this comprehensive list of our favorite albums to start your vinyl collection with.
 Having a diverse record collection is important and we picked our favorite records spanning several genres, decades, and styles for you to add to your personal collection.
 Check out the list below, and enjoy your quality listening experience!